Curriculum Course Home

 Key activities: Line-following races, sensor obstacle courses, performance programming, border challenge

-G4S1 — Challenge Engineers
+Semester 1 — Challenge Engineers

 Goal: Students work through EdBlocks at a faster pace and take on more complex, open-ended challenges.
 Emphasis is on the engineering process as a framework for tackling hard problems.
 Advanced students get a first look at EdScratch.